scimusmn/mm-0116-dance-math/README.md

 openFrameworks/addons/ofxSimpleLayout/...
 ```

-#### 3. Setup Xcode project
+#### 3. Open Xcode project
-1. Return to the dance math directory and open danceMath.xcodeproj in Xcode.
+1. Open danceMath.xcodeproj in Xcode.
-2. Ensure the "Scheme" (next to play/stop buttons) is set to danceMath-release.
+2. Ensure the "Scheme" (right of play/stop buttons) is set to "danceMath Release".
 3. Click the Play button to build and run project.
 4. If you encounter errors, you may need to re-link the addons.
 [Follow instructions here.](http://openframeworks.cc/setup/xcode/)